-Catherine Weber (Founder and Program Director) is an award-winning poet and artist, community organizer, and digital marketing consultant with a passion for the arts, education, and the environment.
+Catherine Weber, Founder and Program Director, is an award-winning poet and artist, community organizer, and digital marketing consultant with a passion for the arts, education, and the environment.
 Among her many roles she teaches art, marketing, and technology skills regionally, shows her work nationally, and organizes community programs and events locally.
-She is an Annex member of Fountain Street Gallery in Boston, a charter member of New England Wax, a professional group of artists who paint with wax, and a member of the Southborough Cultural Council.
+She is a charter member of New England Wax, a professional group of artists who paint with wax, and a member of the Southborough Cultural Council.
 She was raised in upstate New York, Indiana, and Connecticut and now lives in Southborough, Massachusetts.
 She holds a BA in Communications from Emerson College and an MA in Critical and Creative Thinking from the University of Massachusetts, Boston.
 Learn more at catherinemweber.com.

-Maura Snell (Poetry Juror and Editor, 2017 and 2018) is Co-Founder, Poetry & Art Editor of the Tishman Review is from a small town just north of New York City, but now calls Massachusetts and Vermont her home.
+Maura Snell, Poetry Juror and Editor, is Founder of Route 7 Press and Co-founder, Poetry & Art Editor of the Tishman Review.
+She is from a small town just north of New York City, but now calls Massachusetts and Vermont her home.
 Her work has appeared or is forthcoming in Red Paint Hill Quarterly, MomEgg Review, Brain Child Magazine, and in several anthologies.
-In addition to her work at TTR, she is Associate Editor with The Golden Shovel Anthology honoring Gwendolyn Brooks (University of Arkansas Press, 2017) and teaches poetry writing and critique to incarcerated teen girls.
+Additionally, she is Associate Editor with The Golden Shovel Anthology honoring Gwendolyn Brooks (University of Arkansas Press, 2017) and teaches poetry writing and critique to incarcerated teen girls.
 If she has any free time at all, she’ll spend it sleeping in her hammock.

 Cynthia holds a bachelor degree in Social Communication in Media and Advertising, an MBA in Marketing from Fundação Getúlio Vargas.